Skip to content

 What do humans have that AI cannot replace?

-On How to Begin
+IX.10 · On How to Begin

 This all sounds compelling, but where do I start?

-If you want more concrete exercises, §IX has already provided daily, crisis-based, and collective practices.
+If you want more concrete exercises, §VIII has already provided daily, crisis-based, and collective practices.
 This chapter will not repeat them.
 It wishes only to say this: you opened this book carrying a question; you may have received some responses, or you may not have.
 Either way, your questioning itself is the mark of lucidity.
 The day you stop questioning is the day obscuration truly begins.

 Keep questioning.
 Lucidity is the way.